Digital fashion illustration with apps: fashion designer Layana Aguilar by Laura Volpintesta

 Surely that is what I love to capture in my digital fashion illustrations as well as my “natural ” work in gouache.

-Here, again, you can compare the digital fashion illlustration apps that I use: the illustration that you see above is done with the “slicker” app, and the idigital fashion illustration that you see below is done with the more organic, gritty, natural feeling fashion iillustration style.
+Here, again, you can compare the digital fashion illlustration apps that I use: the illustration that you see above is done with the “slicker” app, and the digital fashion illustration that you see below is done with the more organic, gritty, natural feeling fashion iillustration style.

 Compare the two with your eye to see the subtle differences in how each app affects my style.
 In both cases, I wanted to replicate my classic style of pencil sketching, flat gouache color, dynamic shading, and pencil used to accentuate fashion design details in the garments.